-to the Cames In addition contest, there will also be the usual awards in Utilities programming, OS 9 programming, Applications programming, MS DOS programming and more.
+In addition to the Games contest, there will also be the usual awards in Utilities programming, OS 9 programming, Applications programming, MS DOS programming and more.

 All awards will be presented at Conf '87 in Sydney in August.

 Best of CoCoOz #11 ON DISK